jessyvee/React-Dictionary-App/dictionary-app/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+## Deployment

+We used vercel to deploy the above dictionary app project (https://vercel.com) for more information on deployment.

 ### `npm run eject`